Do you ever struggle to control difficult emotions?

 But here’s the thing: Your ability to control your attention is a muscle.
 And if you don’t exercise it, it will remain weak.
 This means your mood and emotions will be at the mercy of whatever comes to mind.

-If you want to control your moods and become emotionally strong, learn to control your attention.
+If you want to control your moods, practice controlling your attention.

-Mindfulness meditation is a great place to start doing just that.
+Mindfulness meditation is a great way to start doing just that.

 When you’re struggling, treat yourself like you would treat a good friend.

 Most of us have this strange habit of beating ourselves up and being overly self-critical anytime we make a mistake.
-This is especially ironic since, at the same time, we’re usually incredibly compassionate and understanding when other people make mistakes!
+Which is ironic since, at the same time, we’re usually incredibly compassionate and understanding when other people make mistakes!

 Most people succeed despite their self-judgment, not because of it.